 Project: Redevelopment of the St Ola Pier

-Scrabster Harbour Trust have applied to the Scottish Ministers for marine licences under section 20 of the Marine (Scotland) Act 2010 to expand the existing St. Ola Pier and undertake dredging at Scrabster Harbour.
+Scrabster Harbour Trust applied to the Scottish Ministers for marine licences under section 20 of the Marine (Scotland) Act 2010 to expand the existing St. Ola Pier and undertake dredging at Scrabster Harbour.
 The marine licence applications are accompanied by an Environmental Impact Assessment Report (EIAR).

-The project is summarised below – the marine licence applications, EIAR and design drawings can be viewed in full, online at http://marine.gov.scot/ml/st-ola-pier-redevelopment-scrabster
+The consented project is summarised below – the marine licence applications, EIAR and design drawings can be viewed in full, online at http://marine.gov.scot/ml/st-ola-pier-redevelopment-scrabster

 The existing St. Ola Pier was constructed in 1972 and has fallen into declining use due to ongoing corrosion of steel piling and lack of load bearing capacity for imposed deck loads.
 The existing Pier is situated within the centre of the harbour and incorporates a 100 metre long berth to the south-west, a linkspan and a further 115 metre berth which was used by the Orkney Ferry prior to the Queen Elizabeth Pier being constructed in 2003.

 Partial demolition of the existing pier will be required to allow for the construction of the new pier walls and decking.
-Pier quay walls will likely comprise steel tubular piles with interlocking steel sheet piles.
+Pier quay walls will comprise steel tubular piles with interlocking steel sheet piles.
 It is proposed that any concrete broken out as part of the demolition works will be crushed to allow for reuse within the works, as engineering fill (subject to meeting performance criteria).

 The renovated pier will be circa.
 280m long and fully enclosed around the perimeter.
 An enclosed structure will allow for beneficial reuse of both dredge spoil and crushed recycled concrete if suitable.
 There will be a concrete deck with drainage captured through full retention interceptors as well as a number of centrally positioned lighting masts capable of providing 50 lux.

+A water supply will be provided on the St. Ola Pier routed from the existing storage tank at the root of the Queen Elizabeth pier.
 The works will require service connections to allow for power and water to service the redeveloped pier.
 A minimum 400V shore power supply will be provided from the existing transformer located behind St. Ola Pier on the shore-side.
 A number of high mast lights will be provided to ensure adequate working light for all activities.